 3. Business intelligence for informed decision-making

-Instead of top teams being paralysed into inaction because they lack the confidence to make decisions in a vacuum, workflow automation tools capture valuable data that enables them to make informed decisions backed by empirical evidence.
-These tools can work with both structured and unstructured data to provide insights into optimisation and improvement opportunities.
+Instead of top teams being paralyzed into inaction because they lack the confidence to make decisions in a vacuum, workflow automation tools capture valuable data that enables them to make informed decisions backed by empirical evidence.
+These tools can work with both structured and unstructured data to provide insights into optimization and improvement opportunities.